PostgresApp/PostgresApp/README.md

 Tools required for building the GUI:

-- Xcode 10.1
+- Xcode 11 or later (Swift 5 support is required)

-Currently it is not possible to use Xcode 11 because Postgres.app is written in Swift 3.
-Any help migrating to Swift 5 would be greatly appreciated!

 ### Building the Binaries